taviso/wslcompat/README.md

 # wslcompat

-wslcompat is a compatibility layer that enables more software to work on WSL1.
+wslcompat is a compatibility library that makes more software work on WSL1.

-It provides "polyfills" for missing system calls and features, filling the gaps that prevent your software from running.
+It provides "polyfills" for missing system calls and features, filling the gaps that prevents some software from running.
 This doesn't require any changes to the binaries or the underlying kernel.

+A full list of the fixes is in [Available Polyfills](#available-polyfills).

 ## Building